rikudoukarthik/rikudou/content/kartrix/Vehicle register/index.md

 <div class="figure">
 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-3-1.png" alt="Graph showing the driving I logged in each vehicle over time.
 Each point is a fuelling event, when the date, odometer reading, fuel quantity and fuel amount would be logged.
 Note that Micra does not start from zero, due to the considerable unlogged driving I did in it prior to 2021." width="672" />
-<p class="caption">Figure 1: Graph showing the driving I logged in each vehicle over time.
+<p class="caption"><span id="fig:unnamed-chunk-3"></span>Figure 1: Graph showing the driving I logged in each vehicle over time.
 Each point is a fuelling event, when the date, odometer reading, fuel quantity and fuel amount would be logged.
 Note that Micra does not start from zero, due to the considerable unlogged driving I did in it prior to 2021.</p>
 </div>

 {{< /panel >}}